designsecurity/progpilot/docs/OUTPUT.md

 # Output

-For a taint-style vulnerability the output of progpilot if vulnerability was found is like that :
+For a taint-style vulnerability the output of progpilot is :
 ```javascript
 array(1) {
   [0]=>